Aranyaprathet: Transportation

-Aranyaprathet lies on the Route 33, part of the route connecting Bangkok and Siem Reap, the city nearest Angkor Wat, and as a result sees a large volume of tourist traffic.
+Aranyaprathet lies on Route 33, part of the route connecting Bangkok and Siem Reap, the city nearest Angkor Wat, and as a result sees a large volume of tourist traffic.
 The road leads east to the border with Cambodia, and west to Sa Kaeo and Nakhon Nayok.
 Another road, Route 348, leads north to Nang Rong.

 Aranyaprathet also has a railway station for the Eastern Line of the State Railway of Thailand, with a rail link to the Ban Klong Luk Border railway station to Cambodia.